pifantastic/rhok-philly/README.md

    [ ] Change source of ground data to use ftp source [ ] Create functions to update database with new weather data and automate checking ftp / online sources [ ] When graphing, handle -99 values from data sources that were not available in certain years.
 	 >> Current solution requires deleting those values from the database.
+See CLEANUP for explanation.
          >> Proposed solution: a "cleanResults" function to remove stations & data from the query results [ ] Create an online CGI interface for specifying data to display.
    [ ] Overlay .png graphs on map image.